Tips for Writing a Stellar Maid of Honor Speech

 - Offer a thematic takeaway, such as the importance of friendship or the strength of the couple's love.

 - Be sure to practice

-Provenance Tip: Check out our new, easy-to-use Toast Builder tool (that's free for a limited time)!
+Provenance Tip: Check out our new, easy-to-use Toast Builder tool!
 It'll guide you through the writing process and swiftly help generate that first draft, without the stress.